Alamein Kopu: Political career

-In July 1997, Kopu finally resigned from her party.
-In a televised statement, she refused to talk in English and, speaking in Maori, blamed racist discrimination for her predicament, going as far as stating that "apartheid is alive and well in New Zealand".
+In July 1997, Kopu finally resigned from the Alliance.
+In a televised statement, she refused to speak English, but only spoke Maori.
+She blamed racist discrimination for her predicament, going as far as stating that "apartheid is alive and well in New Zealand".
 When parliamentary services entered her electorate office it was missing furniture earlier allocated to her.
 The police carried out an investigation and recovered the missing material.
 No charges were laid against Kopu.

-The issue was also of particular relevance due to her status as a list MP – she had been elected to parliament by virtue of her position on the Alliance list, not through any votes she had received personally, and as such, many believed that Kopu had no right to remain in parliament.
+The issue was also of particular relevance since had been elected to parliament by virtue of her position on the Alliance list, not through any votes she had received personally.
+As such, many believed that Kopu had no right to remain in parliament.
 Moreover, Kopu (like all other Alliance MPs) had previously signed a pledge affirming that if she ever left the party, she would resign from parliament.
 Kopu had, in fact, reaffirmed this pledge only a few days before she quit.
 The leader of the Alliance, Anderton, said that Kopu's actions "breach[ed] every standard of morality and ethics that are known".

 Kopu defended her decision by saying that she was only doing what was best for Māori.
 Upon leaving the Alliance, she also received strong support from several other Māori MPs, notably Tau Henare of the New Zealand First party.
 Henare, who had often criticised the Alliance's (and Mana Motuhake's) approach to Māori affairs, said that Kopu was welcome to join New Zealand First, although this was later rejected by other members of the party.
 Kopu quickly aligned herself with the governing coalition.

 A hearing of parliament's privileges committee found that Kopu had not resigned from parliament, and that her pledge to the Alliance did not constitute a constructive resignation.
-The dispute led to the introduction of legislation, the Electoral Integrity Act (2001) preventing what became known as waka jumping.
+The dispute ultimately led to the introduction of the Electoral Integrity Act (2001), which – for four years – prevented what became known as waka jumping.